Understanding concentrated stock positions

 Thank you for your interest in Citi Private Bank.
 A member of our team will be in touch with you shortly.

-Thank you for your contacting Citi Private Bank.
-A member of our team will be in touch with you shortly.
+Thank you for contacting Citi Private Bank.
+Your enquiry has been forwarded to your relationship team who will be in touch as soon as possible.